Things to Avoid With Degenerative Disc Disease

 While we’ve gone over the things you shouldn’t do, let’s recap the things you should do:

-• Get a good night’s rest every night.
-Never underestimate the power of good sleep.
+• Prioritize Quality Sleep: Never underestimate the power of good sleep.
 If you struggle to sleep well with your back pain, check in with your doctor and find ways to help address your sleep hygiene.

 In Summary